cbinding/LD4HE/pages/docs/ld4he-fields.md

 ***
 ## Field 18 - HER
-Name of the Historic Environment Record organization responsible for an area encompassing the [location of a site](ld4he-site-location.md).
+A [record](ld4he-record.md) refers to the name of the Historic Environment Record [organization](ld4he-organization.md) responsible for an area encompassing the [location of a site](ld4he-site-location.md).
 Example values for the field are *"Bedford Borough HER"*, *"Redcar and Cleveland UAD"*, *"New Forest National Park Authority"* etc.
 ```
 $.[*].oasisReviewersHasOasisList[*].[?(@.level=='2')].name
 ```